apache/pekko-connectors-kafka/docs/src/main/paradox/consumer-metadata.md

 ---
-project.description: Access Kafka consumer metadata by sending messages to the actor provided by Alpakka Kafka.
+project.description: Access Kafka consumer metadata by sending messages to the actor provided by Apache Pekko Connectors Kafka.
 ---
 # Consumer Metadata